Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Usage Notes:

+- SETTING: Check setting (cog) tab ever time when setting up a new Char sheet, and select correct options for your game
-- Wounds: ensure correct Race and HArdy level are chose.
+- Wounds: ensure correct Race and Hardy level are chosen.
 Wounds are subtracted by adding damage, and given back by subtracting it.
+Will not go our of 0-Max Wounds range.
-- Advantage Field applied to Attacks and Combat Action Skills automatically.
+- Advantage Field applied to Attacks and appropriate Combat Skills (Cool & Dodge for now) automatically.
-- For an advanced talent you must select the taken checkbox in order to roll.
+- For an advanced talent you must select the taken checkbox in order for target to be above 0.
-- On Weapons ensure you select the coresponding skill (Melee Basic, Melee Parrying or Ranged Bow or Ranged Blackpowder or other Melee or Ranged Skills)
+- On Weapons ensure you select the coresponding skill (e.g. Melee Basic, Melee Parrying, Ranged Bow, Ranged Blackpowder etc), and that the correct skill is learned and advance points in it.
-- Spells need to have a number in CN and Damage Field or they will not roll correctly, both fields will default to Zero.
+- Arcane Spells need to have a number in CN and Damage Field or they will not roll correctly, both fields will default to Zero.
-- Extended Channeling, set Accu Ext SL to 0 before beginning a new Channelling action.
+- Extended Channelling Test (spellbook tab, Arcane Spells only), set Accu Ext SL to 0 before beginning a new Channelling action.
 Increment with Success level of roll until finished.
 Allows easy tracking of CN v Accu Ext SL for all players.
+(NPC tab has channelling on all spells for simplicity)
+- NPC tab is intended of quick persistent and contained NPC creation without the need for full character sheets for each of them.
+With template integration, semi featured with conmtained Name / Characteristic / Condition / Advantage ingration and up to 5 weapons & spells for each NPC, and a colapisble notes section.
+Good for GMs and players.
+(I would still recommed seperate character sheet for actual bosses).

 Possible additons to come :

-- GM/NPC Tab (coming)
 - Condition Tracker
+-
-- Map/Info Tab
+- Map/Info Tab (maybe)

 Enjoy.